nramenta/flow/README.md

 ### Numbers

-Numbers can be integers of floats:
+Numbers can be integers or floats:

     {{ 42 }} and {{ 3.14 }}